sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 252. ### What are Keyed Fragments?
      The Fragments declared with the explicit <React.Fragment> syntax may have keys.
-The general usecase is mapping a collection to an array of fragments as below,
+The general use case is mapping a collection to an array of fragments as below,

      ```javascript
      function Glossary(props) {
        return (